 The amount of time a developer needs to complete a project will vary greatly from one task to the next.
 For example, a good developer can customize a pre-built website or application in less than a day, provided you’re only looking for basic edits.

-Companies with greater customization needs and those that need something built completely from scratch to suit their needs will naturally require much more time.
+Companies with greater customization needs, such as a startup, and those that need something built completely from scratch to suit their needs will naturally require much more time.
 However, the investment could be anything from days to years, depending on the specifications.

-Having an outsourced team of professionals who know how to leverage project management tools such as agile methodology to stay within your timeline, while increasing flexibility and aiming for continuous improvements.
+Having an outsourced team of professionals who know how to leverage project management platforms and tools such as agile methodology to stay within your schedules and timelines while increasing flexibility and aiming for continuous improvements.
 This can produce the high-quality software products your company desires.

 Identify What Successful Development Looks Like to Your Organization